phenom-world/Jetron-Mall-Task/README.md

-## Jetron Mall 2023 Q1 Fullstack Developer Take Home Assignment
+## Jetron Mall 2023 Fullstack Developer Task

 Building a full-stack application using NextJS, tRPC, TailwindCSS, and Prisma.
 The application is a simple inventory management system that allows users to create, update, delete, and view products.